byn3/BryanLeungApp/README.md

 First App.
 Practice.
 Learning.

-using mainly Udemy and Udacity to create a personal app.
-Also a few Youtube videos, blogs, etc.
+I'm mainly learning via Udemy and Udacity to create a personal app.
+Also used a few Youtube videos, blogs, etc.